Trump’s call for poll-watching volunteers sparks fear of chaos and violence on Election Day

 The Trump campaign dismissed accusations that it is inciting intimidation as partisan nonsense.

 “The President’s campaign, like all Democrat and Republican campaigns, are recruiting election workers and observers to help out on Election Day,” senior adviser Justin Clark said in a statement.
 “This isn’t about intimidation but about transparency in the election process.
-Anything to the contrary is just demogoguery.”
+Anything to the contrary is just demagoguery.”

 Republican National Committee counsel Justin Riemer said in an interview that the party’s poll-watcher program is not an attempt at intimidation.
 He said the party targets polling places with a history of long lines and other problems that warrant observation.
 An RNC spokesman said poll watchers should follow all state and local laws about guns and would be trained to interact politely with voters and poll workers.